I-3-8-15.Continuing Disability Reviews and Social Security Ruling 13-3p

 b.
 Additional Evidence

-If the claimant submits additional evidence that clearly establishes disability, the analyst may recommend a favorable decision to the AC.
+If the claimant submits additional evidence that clearly establishes disability, the analyst may recommend issuing a favorable AC decision.

 If the claimant submits a significant amount of evidence to the AC, or review of the evidence requires the assistance of an expert, the analyst will consider whether it may be more appropriate to recommend remand for an ALJ to review the evidence.
 The analyst will then recommend an appropriate action given the circumstances of the case.